On the Efficiency of Highly Stratified Experiments

 with $\text{logit}(z) = \log(\frac{z}{1-z})$, so that $\theta_0(2)$ denotes the log-odds ratio of treatment $1$ relative to treatment $0$.
 It follows from Assumption \ref{ass:unconfounded} that $\theta_0$ solves the moment condition in \eqref{eq:moments} with

 where $\text{expit}(z) = \frac{\exp(z)}{1 + \exp(z)}$.
-The log-odds ratio can then be defined as $h(\theta_0)$ where $h: \mathbf{R}^2 \to \mathbf{R}$ is given by $h(s,t) = t$. \end{example} Additional examples could be obtained by considering combinations of Examples \ref{ex:ATE}--\ref{ex:log_odds}.
+The log-odds ratio can then be defined as $h(\theta_0)$ where $h: \mathbf R^2 \to \mathbf R$ is given by $h(s,t) = t$.
+This parameter appears in, for example, \cite{zhang2008improving}. \end{example} Additional examples could be obtained by considering combinations of Examples \ref{ex:ATE}--\ref{ex:log_odds}.
 For instance, combining the moment functions from Examples \ref{ex:LATE} and \ref{ex:Clust_ATE} would result in a weighted LATE parameter.
-Beyond these examples, certain treatment effect contrasts could also be related to the structural parameters in, for instance, a model of supply in demand: see, for example, the model estimated in \cite{casaburi2022using}.
+Beyond these examples, certain treatment effect contrasts could also be related to the structural parameters in, for instance, an economic model of supply and demand: see, for example, the model estimated in \cite{casaburi2022using}.

 Throughout the rest of the paper we consider the asymptotic properties of the method of moments estimator $\hat{\theta}_n$ for $\theta_0$ which is constructed as a solution to the sample analogue of \eqref{eq:moments}: